WA Seattle WA Zone Forecast

 and Burlington

-midnight.
-Lows in the mid 40s to lower 50s.
-South wind 10 to
+to a quarter of an inch possible.
+Lows in the mid 40s to lower

 .THURSDAY...Partly sunny.
 A chance of showers in the afternoon.